What is a Home Inspection?

 Requires a well technician certificate

-Requires specialized training and a separate WETT inspection.
-Kingfisher is certified to do this, as a separate service
+Requires specialized training and a separate inspection.

 Requires specialized training and a separate Septic Inspection.
-We offer septic inspections 3-seasons of the year

 Requires a specialist in this field